-- Eligible employees are entitled to one or two consecutive weeks' ordinary paternity leave and pay (currently paid at £139.58 a week, rising to £140.98 from 2 April 2017) on the birth or adoption of a child or within up to 56 days' of the birth or adoption.
+- Eligible employees are entitled to one or two consecutive weeks' ordinary paternity leave and pay, paid at £140.98 per week from 2 April 2017, on the birth or adoption of a child or within up to 56 days' of the birth or adoption.

 - Employees, and qualifying agency workers, are entitled to take unpaid time off to accompany their pregnant partner to up to two ante-natal appointments.

 - Eligible employees may be able to take periods of shared parental leave (and possibly pay) which must be taken within a year of the child's birth or adoption.